What to pack for a month in Europe?

 - Roll necklaces in gladwrap to prevent tangling.

 - Small “vac seal” bags can help you to “compartmentalise” your clothing eg- T-shirts in one, underwear in another, making it easier to find things in a bigger suitcase.
 You can also compress down your jumpers and bulkier items to save heaps of space.
-We really found our packing was really made easier with Compartmentalised luggage organisers from Amazon.
+We really found our packing was really made easier with packing cubes

 - Pack a few plastic shopping bags and zip lock bags – very useful for packing items such as dirty shoes, wet washing and leaking shampoo bottles.

-- A tote bag, which can double as a carry bag for day trips, and also a shopping bag.
+- tote bags which can double as a carry bag for day trips, and also a shopping bag.
 Re-usable plastic shopping bags are rare in Europe

 - I pack a very small sewing kit – needle, thread, a couple of buttons and a couple of safety pins.